Harshith55072/NanoChat-28M_Training_Scripts/README.md

 ## License

-Code: MIT (adjust if you'd prefer otherwise).
+Code: MIT.
 Model weights inherit CC-BY-SA-4.0 from the primary training dataset -- see `huggingface_release/README.md` for the full model card and license details.